fiftyfivebells/build-a-lisp/README.md

 ### Extra Features

-The following is a list of features that I've added to what the book suggests:
+The following is a list of features that I've added on top of what the book suggests:

 * Modulo operator
 * Decimal numbers